5 Essential Literacies for Students: Part 2 Content Area Literacy

 • 599.9 Order Hominids—that’s us.

-Keep in mind that with Dewey, a book covering multiple groups is assigned the lowest and least specific Dewey number.
+Keep in mind that with Dewey numbers, a book covering multiple groups is assigned the lowest and least specific Dewey number.
 A book about American large animal wildlife with wolves and mountain lions would be numbered 599.7 and shelved with other carnivore books; if the book also included moose and elk, then it would be numbered 599 and shelved with other mammal books.
 If you’re looking for books for a class assignment, you might need to look beyond just one specific Dewey number or do an online catalog search by Subject to pick up any relevant books outside of a specific number.

 A LIBRARY LESSON TO USE DEWEY 590 WITH STUDENTS

 Join Life Science with Dewey Subjects for an Authentic Classification Lesson - Enhance student comprehension of life science classification with a Library Lesson on Dewey Decimal Subject Numbers for animals!
-Here's how to do it... #NoSweatLibraryHere’s a Library Lesson suggestion for middle school Life Science using Dewey Decimal Subjects to enhance student understanding of taxonomic classification.
-To prepare for this lesson I pull books from shelves so there is a sample of the various kingdoms, phyla, orders, etc. with about 6-8 books per table (seating 4 students).
+Here's how to do it... | No Sweat LibraryIt’s important for students to learn about library skills in context, so here’s a Library Lesson I use with my middle school Life Science classes, where the Dewey Decimals enhance student understanding of taxonomic classification.
+To prepare for this lesson I pull books from shelves so there is a sample of the various kingdoms, phyla, orders, etc. with about 6-8 books per table of 4 students.

 There are a few empty boxes left, so for Independent practice, students visit the Science 590-599 bookshelves to find one book whose Dewey number and subject fills in an empty box on their worksheet.
 They return to the table and work with their table partners to fill in any empty boxes.